-You will not receive any advice in terms of whether what you are doing is the best option, any pitfalls about what you are implementing or how things might be done better.
-You can only truly judge the benefit of the advice once you have received it, but knowing that you have made the right choices can be just as valuable as realising you could have made mistakes.
+If you do not use a professional service, you will not receive any advice in terms of whether what you are doing is the best option, any pitfalls about what you are implementing or how things might be done better.
+You can only truly judge the benefit of professional advice once you have received it, but knowing that you have made the right choices can be just as valuable as realising you could have made mistakes.

 Things you might miss in doing a DIY Will

-Often people don’t consider the “what ifs” and deal with who would inherit if they died tomorrow.
-But what if any of your beneficiaries have died before you, what then?
+Often people do not consider the “what ifs” and deal with who would inherit if they died tomorrow.
+But what if any of your beneficiaries have died before you?